I have been teaching improvisation for over 35 years – here are some resources (just starting to post these.. no particular order at this time)

 • Be able to play the rhythm of the melody of any song on snare (and sing it too).
 If the soloist gets lost then be prepared (tactfully) to sing the melody to him/her.

-Keyboardists: • Comp like Horace Silver or other masterful traditional players if you want horn players to love playing with you.
+Keyboardists: • Comp like Horace Silver, Red Garland or other masterful traditional players if you want horn players to love playing with you.

 Everyone: • Show up for class.
-I give 50% just for being here on time, paying attention and trying.
+You can expect 50% just for being here on time, paying attention and trying.
 Having got this far means you have jumped through quite a few hoops – keep it up – it’s not over yet.
 As a matter of fact it’s never over.

 • Forget about being the best – there is none.
 Mohammed Ali was finally defeated and so will everyone else.
 Forget about the jazz olympics, Wynton Marsalis has already won that.
 Just imagine you are playing for your mother – don’t get fancy.
-Do this and you’ll get work.
+Do this and you’ll get work – and ‘move’ people.

 • Want to impress others? then don’t try to impress them – that really stands out – in a musical way.